moddedgear/discord-bot/README.md

-# settings up your first bot
+# setitng up your first bot

 to install nodejs on windows download the installer from https://nodejs.org/en/ and run the installer, to install nodejs on ubuntu run the following commands in the terminal